-Subject Code AR637 Subject Title Mana gemen t of Urb an risks and l Disasters LTP 200 Credit 2 Subject Category DC Year 1 st Semester II
+Subject Code AR637 Subject Title Management of Urban risks and Disasters LTP 200 Credit 2 Subject Category DC Year 1st Semester Π

 The objective of this course is to initiate students with the issues of various types of natural and manmade Disasters and impart techniques of mitigation and management.
+After completion of the course, students will equip with the skill to contribute in disaster mitigation process.